-At any one time, we have approximately 35 students at various stages in the program.
-This number stays stable because, while we consistently enroll about five students per year, we also see about five completing their PhDs each year.
+At any one time, we have approximately 25 - 30 students at various stages in the program.
+This number stays stable because, while we consistently enroll about four students per year, we also see about four completing their PhDs each year.

-Information about these numbers can be found here.
+Comparative data about our graduate student numbers can be found here.

 Statistics addressing the gender, ethnoracial and nationality composition of our graduate students can be accessed here.

-As of October 2017, we have 19 regular faculty in Emory Sociology and an additional 3 Visiting Assistant Professors.
+We have 19 regular faculty in Emory Sociology and an addditional 4 gradaute faculty.